Terence Parkin: Philanthropy

 Recently, Parkin has been honored by The Princess Charlene Foundation by being granted the position of Global Ambassador of The Deaf and Blind.
-Her Serene Highness, Princess Charlene, an accomplished philanthropist in her own right, chose Parkin because of his indominable will to overcome any obstacle in his way.
+Her Serene Highness, Princess Charlene, an accomplished philanthropist in her own right, chose Parkin because of his will to overcome any obstacle in his way.
 Using the resources granted to him in his position, Parkin has traveled the world and given talks about swimming safety.
 These talks include teaching children how to swim and how to avoid drowning.
 Some countries he has been to on behalf of the foundation are Russia, Pakistan, China, Australia and the Philippines.

 Aside from his talks to children, Parkin has also taught classes on CPR, making him the only deaf CPR coach in South Africa.
 Parkin has also entered "1120 km Epic Challenge", a test of physical endurance, to fund raise for the Princess Charlene Foundation.
 Additional fundraisers Parkin has participated in include biking from Johannesburg to Midmar, running from Midmar Dam to the start of the Dusi Canoe Marathon, as well as the Dusi Canoe Marathon itself.
 His philanthropic endeavors have raised approximately R54 820,00 which equals to roughly $300,000.
 Doners to The Princess Charlene Foundation can be quoted, praising Parkin for his unshakable resolve as he raised money by participating in physically grueling challenges for the sake of the deaf community that he represents.

-As of August 2024, Terrence Parkin was inducted into the Princess Charlene Foundation's Hall of fame due to his various philanthropic endeavors and illustrious career.
-In a gesture of respect and selflessness, Parkin also donated one of his Olympic silver medals to the hall of fame, which stands as a physical representation of the indominable human will.
-His medal not only signifies his success as an Olympian, but it exudes inspiration to the community.
+As of August 2024, Terrence Parkin was inducted into the Princess Charlene Foundation's Hall of fame due to his various philanthropic endeavors.
+Parkin also donated one of his Olympic silver medals to the hall of fame.